ibm-cloud-docs/vmwaresolutions/vmonic/faq.md

 Although the customer-managed NSX Edge is connected to the public VLAN, security measures are in place to ensure that it does not pose a security risk.
 The following security measures are in place:
 *  A firewall rule is in place to allow only outgoing traffic from the private subnet range of IP addresses.
-*  A SNAT rule (disabled by default) is in place to translate all IP addresses from the private subnet to a single IP address on the public subnet.
+*  A SNAT rule (disabled by default) is in place to convert all IP addresses from the private subnet to a single IP address on the public subnet.
 *  Remote access for the customer-managed NSX Edge appliance is disabled.
 *  Passwords for accessing the customer-managed NSX Edge from the private network are randomized and encrypted.